India May Gain Slight Edge As US Exempts Several Agri Products From Reciprocal Tariffs: GTRI Report

 Trending Photos

+The exemptions took effect on November 13.
+These goods are either not produced in adequate quantities domestically or depend on climate conditions the US cannot replicate, GTRI has asserted.

-For the tariff-exempt products identified in the order, India currently supplies only USD 548 million of America's USD 50.6-billion import basket—reflecting a narrow export footprint dominated by a few winners, GTRI noted.
-US demand for these items is heavily concentrated in specific categories.
+For the tariff-exempt products identified in the order, India today supplies only USD 548 million of America's USD 50.6-billion import basket--reflecting a narrow export footprint dominated by a few winners, GTRI noted.

-"But India has almost no presence in several of the largest exempted lines—tomatoes, citrus fruits, melons, bananas, most fresh fruits, and fruit juices," GTRI noted.
-It is not yet clear whether Indian exports will be exempt from 25 percent reciprocal tariffs or the full 50 percent tariffs.
+"But India has almost no presence in several of the largest exempted lines--tomatoes, citrus fruits, melons, bananas, most fresh fruits, and fruit juices," GTRI noted.
+It's not clear yet whether Indian exports will be exempt from 25 per cent reciprocal tariffs or full 50 per cent tariffs.

 Stay informed on all the latest news, real-time breaking news updates, and follow all the important headlines in india news andworld News on Zee News.